XertroV/tm-modless-skids/README.md

 Replace default skids with custom ones -- compatible with mods.

-Can only be used outside a map.
+Can only be used to update skids while in the main menu.

 Once you've applied skids, they will be autoloaded the next time TM starts.